visan-ionut/Humidity_Device/README.txt

 Humidity Device
 ===============

-This project explores a fascinating project demonstrating a simulated device for humidity detection within a room.
+This project demonstrates a simulated device for humidity detection within a room.
 Conducted in the TINKERCAD online environment, the project incorporates essential components such as a breadboard, Arduino board, LEDs, resistors, a gas sensor, potentiometer, and an LCD 16x2.

 In operation, the device engages in the collection of data from the air using a simulated gas sensor, emulating the